-I. Terminology
+Terminology

-- All rowers should be knowledgeable of US Rowing terminology found on their terminology webpage. - Before handling club equipment, a rower must at minimum understand the following terminology: bow, stern, starboard, port, "Weigh enough," "Ready to row?," "Row!," "Port (or starboard) to row/starboard (or port) to back!," "Tie in," "Untie," - When a coxswain or coach wants a crew to stop immediately, the proper term is "Weigh enough!
+All rowers should be knowledgeable of US Rowing terminology found on their terminology webpage.
+Before handling club equipment, a rower must at minimum understand the following terminology: bow, stern, starboard, port, "Weigh enough," "Ready to row?," "Row!," "Port (or starboard) to row/starboard (or port) to back!," "Tie in," "Untie."
+When a coxswain or coach wants a crew to stop immediately, the proper term is "Weigh enough!
 Hold water!"

-II.
 Handling Club Equipment

-- Appropriately sized MRC slings should be used, not private or collegiate slings. - Exercise caution when removing shells from the racks, being aware of clearance issues both above and below.
-Heed coxswain or bow person's commands. - If unsure of how to maneuver, consult with an experienced rower or coach or ask another rower to cox. - Never attempt to carry a fully rigged shell with less than the number of rowers the shell holds. - Rowers will be expected to lift and carry a minimum of 40 lbs. when handling equipment. - All oars will be carried and handled properly and with care, blades forward and tips up.
+Appropriately sized MRC slings should be used for MRC shells, not private or collegiate slings.
+Exercise caution when removing shells from the racks, being aware of clearance issues both above and below.
+Heed coxswain or bow person's commands.
+If unsure of how to maneuver, consult with an experienced rower or coach or ask another rower to cox.
+Never attempt to carry a fully rigged shell with fewer than the number of rowers the shell holds.
+Oars should be carried and handled properly and with care, blades forward and tips up.
 Oars on the dock are placed tips down.
-Carry 2 oars at a time -
+Carry 2 oars at a time - sweep or sculls.

-III.
 Safety Checklist

-- Individual rowers are accountable for their own oar(s), rigging, footstretchers, seat and slides.
-Check to make sure that all equipment is functioning properly before leaving the dock. - Nuts and bolts are properly fastened - The position of the foot stretchers and smoothness of slide are acceptable, and shoes are properly tied down. - Make sure that clothing and jewelry cannot become tangled in the oar handle or moving seat. - All shells must be equipped with the following - Bow balls - Quick-release shoes with Velcro or lace closure. - Heel tie-downs
+Individual rowers are accountable for the good working order of their own oar(s), rigging, footstretchers, seat and slides.
+Check to make sure that all equipment is functioning properly before leaving the dock.

+- Nuts and bolts are properly fastened - The position of the foot stretchers and smoothness of slide are acceptable, and shoes are properly tied down. - Make sure that clothing and jewelry cannot become tangled in the oar handle or moving seat.

+All shells must be equipped with the following

+- Bow balls

+- Quick-release shoes with Velcro or lace closure.

+- Heel tie-downs

+- skeg

+- if applicable, functioning and properly set rudder